morganmason0606/cs111_lab0/README.md

 ## Cleaning Up

 In bash, run " sudo rmmod proc_count ".
 This should remove the module and file.
-You can also run " make clean " to remove the built versio nof proc_count.
+You can also run " make clean " to remove the built version of proc_count

 ## Testing

+tested on 5.14.8-arch-1

 Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).